jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 While this would help identify any interpretation differences about the __Contract__ between the __Consumer__ and __Provider__ it comes at several costs:
 * Integration testing probably isn’t going to happen until both implementations have matured which means that any inconsistencies might occur later making their resolution more costly than had they been identified earlier.
 * Since integration testing won’t cover all scenarios, the entire set of __Contract__ behaviors may not be confirmed.
-A lurking inconsistency might only be identified in production.
+A lurking inconsistency might only be realized in production.
 * If an inconsistency is found, it will take some debugging, since it may not be obvious where the __Contract__ inconsistency resides.

 ### Contract Alignment